Are Vidaza and Azacitidine the same drug? Why does it have two names?

 It is recommended as a treatment option for adults who are not eligible for stem cell transplantation and have intermediate-2 and high-risk myelodysplastic syndromes according to the International Prognostic Scoring System (IPSS) (See more at Nice Website).

-You usually have azacitidine as an injection just under your skin (subcutaneously) given by a doctor or nurse.
+You have azacitidine as an injection just under your skin (subcutaneously) given by a doctor or nurse.
 This can be in your upper arm, leg, buttock or stomach.
 You usually have it as an outpatient but there have been successful experiences with home administration.

 You can also have it every day, for 5 days.
 Then have 2 days off and have azacitidine again for 2 days at the start of the next week.